n3rdopolis/rebeccablackos/README.txt

     * Xwayland is also included, which allows X applications to run.

-    * There are also other Wayland Desktop environments that are usable: Enlightenment, Gnome Shell Wayland, Kwin, Mate, Sway, and XFCE aside from the default
+    * There are also other Wayland Desktop environments that are usable: Gnome Shell Wayland, Kwin, Mate, Sway, and XFCE aside from the default
     Weston Desktop shell.

     * The kernel is compiled without VTs enabled.